krfong916/swish-design/readme.md

   Swish Design 🏀
 </h1>
 <hr />
 <p align="center" style="font-size: 1.2rem;">A simple, customizable design package that has three design goals: WAI-ARIA compliance, performance, and cross-device/platform support.
-The contents of this repo is **experimental** and may not suit your production needs, use at your own discretion</p>
+The contents of this repo is <strong>experimental</strong> and may not suit your production needs, use at your own discretion</p>

 [![Build Status][build-badge]][build]
 [![Coverage Status][coverage-badge]][coverage]